ahuxford/NekML/README.md

 4) Whenever using NekML, a copy of the provided "makefile_usr.inc" file located in NekML's 'files' directory must be in the run's directory .
 For example, 'examples/ext_cyl' contains "makefile_usr.inc" because it is a Nek5000 run directory that uses NekML.

-5) When you run "makenek" you'll need to run it twice to compile correctly with NekML.
-(By product of an internal library).
+5) When you run "makenek" you'll need to run it twice to complete the compilation of Nek5000 with NekML.

 ## Examples

 `save_h5py`
 - This example follows the `ext_cyl` example included with Nek5000.
-Here, we actively pull velocity fields on-the-fly from Nek5000 and call a Python function that writes the fields to respective hdf5 files.
+Here, we actively pull a velocity field on-the-fly from Nek5000 and call a Python function that writes the field to a h5 file using h5py.